heygrady/react-redux-notes/redux-sagas-todos.md

 # Redux Saga Todos Tutorial
 In this tutorial we're going to implement [Redux Saga](http://yelouafi.github.io/redux-saga/) in the same [Todos app from the previous document](./react-redux-starter-kit-todos.md).
-In fact, we're promarily going to be editing [`modules/todos.js`](./react-redux-starter-kit-todos.md#todos-module-srcroutestodosmodulestodosjs) to replace the reducers with sagas.
+In fact, we're primarily going to be editing [`modules/todos.js`](./react-redux-starter-kit-todos.md#todos-module-srcroutestodosmodulestodosjs) to add sagas.

-It's going to be lightly superficial to remove reducers and use sagas instead.
 The power of sagas doesn't become aparent until you hook it to an API, which we'll be doing in the nest step.
 This time around we're going to get sagas integrated into our app so that we can focus on the API portion of it later.
-If you try to use Redux Saga for the first time it can be intimidating because it jumps right into using the API.
+If you try to use Redux Saga for the first time it can be intimidating because most tutorials jump right into [using redux-sage to interact with an API](https://github.com/yelouafi/redux-saga#usage-example).
 We're going to work up to it slowly.

 If you want to get into Redux Saga, they have a [great beginner's tutorial](http://yelouafi.github.io/redux-saga/docs/introduction/BeginnerTutorial.html).
 You may also want to read some of their [saga background links](http://yelouafi.github.io/redux-saga/docs/introduction/SagaBackground.html).